 Buffing and polishing metals, stone, glass and wood is easily done with the aid of a rotary tool and various buffs, wheels, mops, bobs, pastes and compounds.

 However, sometimes you need some control over the material you are polishing and you may need to be careful where the polisher or abrasive is applied to prevent further scratching, marking or polishing.

-It may be that you want a desired finish on one section of the work and not another, or perhaps the piece you are polishing requires some specific shaped polishing tool and therefore you need to cut and make your own tools.
+It may be that you want a desired finish on one section of the work and not another, or perhaps the piece you are polishing requires some specifically shaped polishing tool and therefore you need to cut and make your own tools.